Prawn, Northern prawns, Northern shrimp

 Stock detail — 4a, 3a

-The stock is in an overfished state and fishing pressure is above sustainable levels, but reduced catches and high numbers of young prawns entering the fishery are expected to recover it to sustainable levels by 2020.
-There is a long term management plan in place for this stock, and some technical measures including closures when too many undersized prawns are being caught.
+The stock is in an overfished state but fishing pressure is now within sustainable levels.
+There is a long term management plan in place for this stock which follows scientific advice and some technical measures are in place to reduce discards, and others are being developed.
 Demersal trawling can have seabed impacts and catch vulnerable deep-sea species such as roundnose grenadier and sharks.

 Pandalus borealis, the northern prawn, or cold-water prawn (also known as pink or deep-water shrimp in North America), are crustaceans belonging to the family Pandalidae.
 The species has a wide distribution throughout the North Atlantic and North Pacific Oceans (the Pacific form is generally regarded as a subspecies, Pandalus borealiseous).
 The species occurs as far south as the North Sea, Massachusetts, Oregon and Japan.
 Northern shrimp are hermaphroditic.
 They develop initially as males, then become female after around 3 years, and complete their lives as females.
 Life span is around 5 years, although possibly up to 8 years in northern latitudes.
 They spawn in autumn and females carry the eggs until April/May, when they hatch and the pelagic larvae are released.
 Total adult length is about 15 cm.
 This species inhabits areas of soft, muddy sediment with a depth range from 20-1300 m.
 Prawns migrate vertically at night to feed on zooplankton.
 Northern prawn are heavily predated on by fish and marine mammals.